lucastheldl/discord-bot/README.md

-A more complex rpg discord bot
+A more complex rpg discord bot that let users play as a rpg character on discord and save their progress in sqlite sb.

 [x] Create character